Negative Training for Neural Dialogue Response Generation: Model Formulation

+We consider two popular ways of decoding (generating) a sentence given an input: greedy decoding and sampling.
 In practice for dialogue response generation, greedy decoding will provide stable and reproducible outputs, but is severely affected by the generic response problem.
 Sampling will provide more diverse but less predictable responses, and thus give rise to the malicious response problem.